-When a charge of professional misconduct has been found proved against a barrister1 by a Disciplinary Tribunal, the Disciplinary Tribunal may decide:
+When a charge of professional misconduct has been found proved against a barrister by a Disciplinary Tribunal, the Disciplinary Tribunal may decide:

-- 1. to disbar him; - 2. to suspend his practising certificate and suspend hsi rights and privileges as a member of his Inn for a prescribed period (either unconditionally or subject to conditions); - 3. not to renew his practising certificate; - 4. to impose conditions on his practising certificate; - 5. be prohibited, either indefinitely or for a prescribed period and either unconditionally or subject to conditions, from accepting or carrying out any public access instructions; - 6. to remove or to suspend his authorisation to conduct litigation or to impose conditions on it; - to order him to pay a fine of up to £50,000 to the Bar Standards Board (or up to £50,000,000 if the charges relate to his time as an employee or manager of a licensed body); - 8. to order him to complete continuing professional development of such nature and duration as the Tribunal may direct, whether outstanding or additional requirements, and to provide satisfactory proof of compliance with this order to the supervision team; - 9. to order him to be reprimanded by the Treasurer of his Inn; - 10. to order him to be reprimanded by the Tribunal; - 11. to give him advice about his future conduct; - 12. to order him to attend on a nominated person to be reprimanded; or - 13. to order him to attend on a nominated person to be given advice about his future conduct.
+- 1. to disbar him; - 2. to suspend his practising certificate and suspend hsi rights and privileges as a member of his Inn for a prescribed period (either unconditionally or subject to conditions); - 3. not to renew his practising certificate; - 4. to impose conditions on his practising certificate; - 5. be prohibited, either indefinitely or for a prescribed period and either unconditionally or subject to conditions, from accepting or carrying out any public access instructions; - 6. to remove or to suspend his authorisation to conduct litigation or to impose conditions on it; - 7. to order him to pay a fine of up to £50,000 to the Bar Standards Board (or up to £50,000,000 if the charges relate to his time as an employee or manager of a licensed body); - 8. to order him to complete continuing professional development of such nature and duration as the Tribunal may direct, whether outstanding or additional requirements, and to provide satisfactory proof of compliance with this order to the supervision team; - 9. to order him to be reprimanded by the Treasurer of his Inn; - 10. to order him to be reprimanded by the Tribunal; - 11. to give him advice about his future conduct; - 12. to order him to attend on a nominated person to be reprimanded; or - 13. to order him to attend on a nominated person to be given advice about his future conduct.

-^{1.} If an application to disqualify the Barrister from acting as HOLP, manager or employee of an authorised person is made in the same proceedings, the Disciplinary Tribunal may also disqualify the Barrister in accordance with the provisions of Annex 6.
+1. If an application to disqualify the Barrister from acting as HOLP, manager or employee of an authorised person is made in the same proceedings, the Disciplinary Tribunal may also disqualify the Barrister in accordance with the provisions of Annex 6.

-Annex 2 - Sentencing powers against BSB authorised body
+Annex 2 - Sentencing powers against BSB legal services bodies

-If a Disciplinary Tribunal finds a charge of professional misconduct proved against a BSB authorised body, the Disciplinary Tribunal may decide to :
+If a Disciplinary Tribunal finds a charge of professional misconduct proved against a BSB legal services body, the Disciplinary Tribunal may decide to :

-- 1. remove its authorisation to practise as a BSB authorised body; - 2. impose conditions on its authorisation to practise as a BSB authorised body; - 3. suspend its authorisation to practise for a prescribed period (either unconditionally or subject to conditions); - 4. withdraw, or suspend its authorisation to conduct litigation or to impose conditions on it; - 5. order a fine of up to £250,000 to the Bar Standards Board; - 6. order that its managers or employees complete continuing professional development of such nature and duration as the Tribunal may direct and to provide satisfactory proof of compliance with this order to the supervision team; - 7. reprimand it; - 8. give it advice about its future conduct; or - 9. order it to attend (by its HOLP or other person identified in the order) on a nominated person to be given advice about its future conduct.
+- 1. remove its authorisation to practise as a BSB legal services body; - 2. impose conditions on its authorisation to practise as a BSB legal services body; - 3. suspend its authorisation to practise for a prescribed period (either unconditionally or subject to conditions); - 4. re-classify it as a licensed body (either unconditionally or with conditions imposed on its licence to practise as a licensed body); - 5. withdraw, or suspend its authorisation to conduct litigation or to impose conditions on it; - 6. order a fine of up to £250,000 to the Bar Standards Board; - 7. order that its managers or employees complete continuing professional development of such nature and duration as the Tribunal may direct and to provide satisfactory proof of compliance with this order to the supervision team; - 8. reprimand it; - 9. give it advice about its future conduct; or - 10. order it to attend (by its HOLP or other person identified in the order) on a nominated person to be given advice about its future conduct.